IgniteUI/igniteui-docfx/en/components/time-picker.md

 * Pressing the <kbd>Escape</kbd> key cancels the selection and closes the dropdown/dialog.
 * When entered a new value while dropdown is closed, click outside of the time picker or press <kbd>Tab</kbd> to move the focus so that the value is accepted.

-#### IME Support
-- The `IgxTimePicker` now supports IME input.
-When composition ends, the control converts the wide-character numbers to ASCII characters.

 ## Examples
 ### Dialog Mode
 The default time picker mode is editable dropdown mode.
 To change the time picker mode to read-only dialog mode, set the [`mode`]({environment:angularApiUrl}/classes/igxtimepickercomponent.html#mode) input to [`dialog`]({environment:angularApiUrl}/index.html#pickerinteractionmode):